 Benita read stories, taught children to tell the time and got creative with paper and pipe cleaners.

 An energetic presenter on Play School, Benita trained regularly at the gym so that she could jump like a kangaroo or run like an emu over several filming takes.

 Play School presenters talk intimately to children and involve them in every activity.
 They encourage children to create, think and hope.

 Play School has been running since 1966 and is watched by over a million children each day.

 In Benita's words: 'Children learn through play and this gives me hope'.

-The arch window from Play School is on display in the Eternity gallery.
+The Arched window from Play School is on display in the Eternity gallery.